adamggrim/textwarp/README.md

 # Textwarp

-`textwarp` is a lightweight Python package that modifies clipboard text from the console.
+`textwarp` is a Python package for modifying clipboard text from the console.
 For the given clipboard text, `textwarp` applies a conversion function and copies the modified text to the clipboard.

 ## Requirements